 They also understand the importance of implementing “customer-centric” strategies for creating deeper, more meaningful customer relationships.

 Suffice it to say, customer service has gone through a pretty massive transformation.
 Putting customers first is no longer simply a priority, it’s now table stakes — and the key for building customer loyalty, driving brand advocacy, and maintaining a competitive edge.

-1. Customer service must respond to customer expectations
+1. Transform customer service to respond to customer expectations

 59% of customer support agents agree that customer expectations are higher.
 (Zendesk Study)

 It’s no secret that customer expectations have been growing steadily over the past few years.
 Consumers today are better informed than ever before, thanks in large part to the unending flow of information now available to them.

 And as they become better informed, they begin to have less patience and demand, for better or worse, instant gratification at all costs.
 While this may seem more like a headache than anything else, it’s actually not a bad thing for companies at all.
 Here’s why.

 The more informed and, therefore, demanding customers are, the more likely they are to be engaged in your brand and receptive to how you address their needs through service and special offers.
 In fact, 68% of customer service agents enjoy — and feel more satisfied —helping customers solve complex problems.

 Knowing this, it’s a good idea to free up more agent time to handle higher value customer requests, as these interactions can go a long way towards boosting engagement and driving sales.